hydroper-jet/lang/spec/1.0/source/src/package-sets.md

 # Package sets

-Package sets allow to resolve a property from a set of packages and are used in Jet Flex.
+Package sets allow to resolve a property from a set of packages.
+Package sets are common in XML based frameworks built over the Jet Compiler codebase.

 Package sets consist of the following internal properties: